huuuuusy/huuuuusy.github.io/docs/FORKING.md

 ruby scripts/validate_site.rb --build
 ```

 Inspect the homepage at a desktop width and near `390 × 844`.
-Test the News,
+Test the mobile Menu, profile Links, News,
 Publications, Honors, education-details, and visitor-statistics controls that
 remain enabled.